tanjazlender/MicrobiomePrime/README.md

 The pipeline was originally developed for use in Microbial Source Tracking (MST), but can also be used for designing primers in medicine or environmental ecology.

 ## Installation
 MicrobiomePrime is intended to be run in a x86-64 Linux OS (tested on Ubuntu).
-The easiest way to install all the necessary libraries is by using conda.
+The easiest way to install all the necessary libraries is by using conda: conda env create -f environment.yml

+If you do not have conda installed on your computer, you can find the installation instructions [here](https://conda.io/projects/conda/en/latest/index.html).

 This will create a new conda environment named MicrobiomePrime, which must always be activated before using the pipline: conda activate MicrobiomePrime